Toggle menu

 Members of the public should only use registered premises and practitioners and should ask for proof of registration before beginning a procedure.

-If you are unsure if a premises is registered and wish to check, or you suspect a premises is not registered, please contact Public.Health@sunderland.gov.uk.
+If you are unsure if a premises is registered and wish to check, or you suspect a premises is not registered, please use the Contact or Enquiry Form below.

 Application fees